TechGrounds-Cloud8/cloud8-benbui797/10_Final_Project/Code/README.md

-# Tech Grounds Final Project V1.0
+# Tech Grounds Final Project V1.1
-This is version 1.0 of the final project for the Tech Grounds Cloud Engineer cohort.
+This is version 1.1 of the final project for the Tech Grounds Cloud Engineer cohort.

-We received a document in which the specifications, requirements and a sketch were supplied.
+For V1.0, we received a document in which the specifications, requirements and a sketch were supplied.
 Our task was to implement it using AWS CDK (Infrastructure as Code), make suggestions/improvements along the way and work with the Scrum methodology.

+In the second half of the project, we only received a list of requirements for the new version.
+The design and implementation was completely up to us.
+Most of the requirements resolved around enabling Auto-Scaling and adding a Load Balancer, as well as some security improvements.

 # Content